a-heintz/pyopencl-matmul/README.md

 # PyOpenCL-MatMul

 This is an OpenCL Matrix Multiplication (GEMM) implementation using PyOpenCL.
+The code was written and designed specifically for use on FPGAs, but will run on any CPU, GPU, and FPGA that supports OpenCL.
+The accompanying notebook output is from running on a Macbook Pro.
+Performances can be greatly accelerated with the use of GPUs and FPGAs.

 The GEMM cases all perform the following operation:
 C = A B